A breakdown of what happens when you want something but fear it at the same time

 Self-sabotage is like having two parts of yourself in conflict with each other.
 One part wants to move towards your desires, and feels excitement for what is to come.
 The other part is afraid, and is trying to pull you away from those changes.

 While it may seem tempting to ignore the part that is afraid, it will continue to sabotage you if you do.
 Rather, give space to the part of you that feels afraid.
 Give yourself the space to process this change that is about to happen in your life.
 Acknowledge this part, without letting it make the decisions in your life.
 Ask yourself what you need to feel a little calmer, a little steadier.
-This could be anything from a walk in nature, talking to a loved one or some breathing exercises.

 What you need is to gently notice the urge you feel to escape.
 To be with the physical sensations and breathe into it, while using some calming techniques to bring your nervous system back to a regulated state.
 Only then can you decide what truly feels right in this situation.